GEMScienceTools/oq-vmtk/README.md

 # 📚 Documentation

-For detailed documentation and user guidance on using the toolkit for vulnerability modeling, including installation instructions, key functionalities, and example workflows, please visit: [VMTK Documentation](https://gemsciencetools.github.io/oq-vmtk/)
+For detailed documentation and user guidance on using the toolkit for vulnerability modeling, including installation instructions, key functionalities, and example workflows, please visit: [https://gemsciencetools.github.io/oq-vmtk](https://gemsciencetools.github.io/oq-vmtk/)

 # 📑 References